jbalchun/practice/README.md

   * Push all the arrivals from the map onto the stack
   * Pop the departing off of the stack and onto the final route
   * Then reverse the route!

+## Valid paren eval
+* Divide and conquer problem
+* At each operator, split the input into left and right, and recurse
+* Eventually you get down to a single number
+* At that point, take the left and rights, and evaulate them according to the original operator
+* Not immediately obvious that this will work out cleanly, also not memoized

+## Coin change
+* Classic DP problem, much like the knapsack
+* Top down recursive is the easiest way to set this up
+* Basically, iterate through the coins on each level, set the memo = min answer you get back + 1
+* Base cases, Amount < 0, return 0 or some null val.
+Amount == 0 return 1.
+In memo return memo.

+## Largest BST Subtree
+* The BST condition isn't local, ie not just comparing roots, lefts and rights
+* Need to effectively draw vertical lines, by taking mins and maxs from subtrees and comparing roots to those
+* Clarify if there are dupes or negatives in the tree

+## Rabin Karp Algorithm
+* Used to find if a substring `t` exists in a larger string `s`
+* Relies on hashing, basically brute force assisted by hashing
+* May get some collisions so you need to verify after a match
+* Use ascii values, t.charCodeAt() etc.
+ * One simple way to do an  order dependent hash
+ * ascii + (some prime)^position in string
+ * However, this wouldn't be O(n)
+  * Need to do a sliding hash window, but the hashing needs to be done in O(1)
+  * Subtract first ascii character from hash, x = oldhash-val(oldchar)
+  * Divide all numbers by the prime multiplier, x = x/prime
+  * Add new hash at end, x + prime^m-1*val(newChar)

+## Match an anagram of substring in a larger string
+* **2 Options**
+ * 1: prime hash
+  * Map each alphabet letter to a prime number >=3
+  * Find the hash of the substring by multiplying all of these primes
+  * Compute the rolling hash by multiplying by the first #'s multiplicative inverse, and multiplying by the new number
+  * Can't just divide by first number if the strings are large because you are being cut off by int32 etc
+  * Tough because it's hard to compute a multiplicative inverse
+  * Can also do a simpler hash, straight add ascii codes.
+Worst case O(s*t).
+ * 2: Histogram Method
+  * Create 2 histograms, basically maps {alphabet char, freq}
+  * Roll through each window, if histogram amounts match, then you've found a match
+   * **NOTE** this validation is O(alphabet size) which is basically O(1), doesn't grow w/ input
+  * As you roll along, decrement first char from histogram, increment new char

  ## Reading list